ScooloV/bbpedia/docs/core_rules/inducements_in_detail.md

 **100,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'FAVOURED OF NURGLE' SPECIAL RULE**

 The Plague Doctors that accompany Nurgle-aligned teams are well-versed in the care of the many virulent plagues and ailments that infect their charges.
 Once per game, a Plague Doctor may be used to re-roll one failed Regeneration roll for a player on their team.
 Alternatively, once per game the Plague Doctor may be used in exactly the same way as an apothecary when any player on their team is Knocked-out (see page 62).
-Plague Doctors benefitt all players currently on the team, including Journeymen, but not including Mercenaries or Star Players.
+Plague Doctors benefit all players currently on the team, including Journeymen, but not including Mercenaries or Star Players.

 ### 0-1 RIOTOUS ROOKIES

 **100,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'LOW COST LINEMEN' SPECIAL RULE**

-Ahead of the game the head coach ventures outside the stadium armed with handfuls of small change and dried beans which they flinng to the adoring crowd, telling them they have been hired and this game is their big break in Blood Bowl.
+Ahead of the game the head coach ventures outside the stadium armed with handfuls of small change and dried beans which they fling to the adoring crowd, telling them they have been hired and this game is their big break in Blood Bowl.
 Regardless of how many players are available for this game and in addition to any Journeymen the team gains for free to make up for any lack of players, your team gains an additional 2D3+1 Journeymen for this game.
 These fresh-faced young hopefuls may take the number of players on your Team Draft list temporarily above 16.
 They are normal Journeyman players in every other respect and unless hired in the post-game sequence, they will be sent on their merry way once the game has ended.

 ### 0-1 HALFLING MASTER CHEF